MatheusCCarmo/MatheusCCarmo/README.md

 #

 - 💙 Flutter Enthusiast
-- 👨🏽‍🎓 Degree in Information Systems from the Federal University of Bahia
+- 👨🏽‍🎓 Degree in Information Systems from the Federal University of Bahia (Universidade Federal da Bahia)

  #